mroy31/pynetem/README.md

 Requirements
 ------------
  * Python >= 3.5
+ * python3-cmd2 >= 0.7.0
  * python3-configobj
  * python3-pyroute2
  * docker-ce
  * openvswitch-switch
  * uml-utilities
+ * wireshark
+ * xterm
+ * bridge-utils
  * qemu (optional)
+ * telnet (optional)
  * vde2 (optional)

 Installation
 ------------
-You can install PyNetem with the following command:
+You can install PyNetem with the following command (with superuser privileges):

     $python3 setup.py install

-You can also build a debian package with pdebbuild if you prefer.
+You can also build a debian package with pbuilder/sbuild if you prefer.

 Configuration
 -------------